A Building Owner’s Dilemma

 It’s Bigger Than Your Building

 If you have received a seismic ordinance notice, it means that your local building authority has identified your building as potentially vulnerable during a seismic event (and less likely to withstand even a moderate earthquake).
-Seismic retrofit ordinances target particular building types that have a higher risk of collapse, and loss of life, due to known structural vulnerabilities and/or deficiencies.
-Historic earthquakes often provide valuable evidence of these structural vulnerabilities, which are often associated with the use of building codes that pre-date modern seismic design requirements.
-These ordinances often mandate some level of strengthening.
-Unfortunately, the wording of an ordinance can leave owners confused about what it means for their building specifically- with respect to cost and process.
-That’s where we come in.
+A seismic retrofit ordinance often mandates some level of strengthening per the city’s local building code requirements.
+These ordinances target building types susceptible to a higher risk of collapse, and loss of life, due to known structural vulnerabilities and/or deficiencies.

 The EPA estimates that on average, people spend 90% of their daily lives inside of buildings.
-The odds are stacked that you, your tenants, and everyone else in your densely populated area will probably be inside of or in close proximity to a building when the next Big One hits.
-This raises the question – is your building fit to perform safely during an earthquake while minimizing loss of life and personal injury?
-If you have received a seismic ordinance notice, the answer is not likely.
-In engineering terms, enhancing life safety for your building means improving the margin of safety against collapse and affording building occupants enough time to safely evacuate.
-Complying with a seismic ordinance reduces your building’s risk of collapse, which poses an imminent threat to preserving lives and preventing serious injury.
+The odds are stacked that you, your tenants, and everyone else in your densely populated area will probably be inside of or within proximity to a building when the next Big One hits.
+Enhancing life safety for your building means improving the margin of safety against collapse and affording building occupants enough time to safely evacuate.
+Therefore, complying with a seismic ordinance reduces your building’s risk of collapse, which poses an imminent threat to preserving lives and preventing serious injury.
 When building owners and structural engineers partner on seismic ordinances, we not only fulfill our professional and civic duties–we potentially save lives.

 By strengthening your building, you are contributing to a more resilient city.
 Buildings house our homes, our workplaces, our hospitals and our government.
 Our community is more resilient when these structures do not collapse, but resiliency goes beyond that.
 While seismic ordinances generally target collapse prevention objectives, they are not concerned with the operability or reparability of the building following a significant earthquake.
 You have the opportunity to do better for your building.
 In many instances it is possible to improve the seismic performance of a building beyond the minimum requirements of the seismic ordinance with modest additional investments.
 Holmes Structures can advise you on these enhanced seismic performance objectives.